sarfaraziqbal/face-emotion-recognition-cnn/README.md

 4. The emotion with maximum score is displayed on the screen.
 4. This model gave a training accuracy of 66.47 and validation accuracy of 58.19 after 42 epocs.

-The model which my friend Apoorva made was with the help of transfer learning and she got an accuracy of 70, hence we decided that further projects i.e. frontend and deployment will be done on her model.
+The model which my friend Apoorva made was with the help of transfer learning and she got training accuracy of approximately 80 and validation accuracy of 70, but was having an issue of memory i.e. slug size and was getting application error during deployment so we decided to drop her model for further process and included mine to atleast start the prediction, we'll further change the code of transfer's learning model and will update here.
 You can access the code for her model from the below github link: https://github.com/Apoorva2399/Real-Time-Face-Emotion-Recogniton

 Then we made frontend of the model on streamlit these models on heroku cloud as well.